melvin-suter/silver-site/docs/blog/posts/2025/12/24-move-docker-root.md

 cp -R -a /root/docker/* /srv/docker/

 # Start docker and check that all is good
-systemctl enable --now docker.socket systemctl enable --now docker.service
+systemctl enable --now docker.service systemctl enable --now docker.socket

-# Now the fun part, somehow overlay2 mounts the folder from your moved files. fun right? just umount those
+# Now the fun part, somehow overlay2 sometimes mounts the folder from your moved files. fun right? just umount those
 umount /root/docker/overlay2/*/merged

 # If so, cleanup after yourself